dundd2/IFY-Computing-Project-HW-2023-TokiPonaSpellChecker/README.md

 # Computing-Project-HW-2023-TokiPonaSpellChecker

 This repository contains a Java project developed for the Foundation SEP_IFY: Computing Project (COPR) module.
 In this project, I created a spell checker and predictive text system specifically for the Toki Pona language, utilizing Java and the BlueJ IDE.
 The project was completed in May 2023 and received a grade of 90%.
+For more information please check the PDF file.

 ## Project Overview

 **Project Title:** Toki Pona Spell Checker and Predictive Text System